-- JPQL : a string-based query language between SQL and OO. - Criteria : following JPQL syntax but providing an API supporting refactoring of classes and the queries they are used in. - Native : equates to SQL when using RDBMS, and CQL when using Cassandra. - RDBMS Stored Procedures, and in-datastore procedure invocation.
+- JPQL: a string-based query language between SQL and OO. - Criteria: following JPQL syntax but providing an API supporting refactoring of classes and the queries they are used in. - Native: equates to SQL when using RDBMS, and CQL when using Cassandra. - Stored Procedures: in-datastore invocation of stored procedures for RDBMS datastores.